Zermeno94/Mern-Book-Search/README.md

 ### Usage ⚡
-This application will allow users to save book searches to the back-end.
+This application will allow users to sign up for an account.
+Once login is created, the user will be able to search for books and save their book searches to their account.The back-end operates with MERN stack, MongoDB database and Node.js/Express.js.

 ### Demo 🎥